simonw/datasette-cors/README.md

     }
 }
 ```
+This sets the `access-control-allow-origin` header to `*`.

-You can specify allowed headers using the `headers` option:
+You can specify allowed headers - with the `access-control-allow-headers` header - using the `headers` option:

 ```json
 {